 User could conduct manipulations on searched-out records such as page switching, sorting by specific columns and refining.

 User could conduct operational functions upon searched-out records such as Edit/Delete and view its details in the “Operation” column. (details included in session 6.4.7)

+Dick???? can we allow to import the scheme info using CSV file?
+Or, copy the scheme info from another branch.

 Screen